Nutrition, Paleo, Whole30 & Why It Matters

-Habits - 3-4 years ago, I would have some cereal in the am (healthy cereal of course like my favorite Honey Bunches of Oats or Kashi).
-I often packed my own lunches which consisted of a wrap, yogurt, some fruit and a snack like a protein bar/shake or pretzels and peanut butter.
+Habits – 4-5 years ago, I would have had some cereal in the am (“healthy” cereal of course like my favorite Honey Bunches of Oats or Kashi).
+I often packed my own lunches, which consisted of a wrap, yogurt, some fruit, and a snack like a protein bar or pretzels and peanut butter.
 Dinner was often a frozen pasta-type thing from a bag or some variation of meat, grains and veggies.
-I more than occasionally’ drank skinny vanilla lattes and had my share of liquid calories (light beers and mixed drinks).
-This was ‘pretty healthy’ right?
+I more than occasionally drank skinny vanilla lattes, and I definitely had a fair share of liquid calories (light beers and mixed drinks).
+This was pretty healthy right?

-Results - I used to weigh 20-25lbs more than I do right now.
-During that time I was running up to 50 miles a week (often training for races) and I was eating what I thought was a ‘healthy’ amount of carbs, fat and protein.
-I was a personal trainer and never considered myself ‘fat’ but was never really satisfied with how I looked or felt.
+Results – I used to weigh about 20lbs more than I do right now, and had about 5% more bodyfat.
+During that time I was running up to 50 miles a week (often training for races), and I was eating what I thought was a healthy amount of carbs, fat and protein.
+I was a personal trainer and never considered myself “fat”, but I was never really satisfied with how I looked or felt.
 I experimented with dieting, measuring, counting, restricting, carb-loading, and I regularly wrote down everything I ate.
 I was by no means obese or lazy, but looking back, I was far less healthy than I am now.

-Habits - In the last 3 years, I have changed and continue to improve my eating habits.
-A typical day is 3 eggs and some veggies (cooked in coc oil) and/or fruit in the morning, a salad with approx. 15 ingredients (tons of veggies, some chicken or tuna, drizzled in olive oil and b. vinegar) in the afternoon and a crockpot meal or stir fry in the evening.
-I drink water all day long, a black coffee a few times a week and lots of tea.
+Habits – In the last 3-4 years, I have changed, and continue to improve my eating habits.
+A typical day is 3-4 organic ggs and some veggies (cooked in coc oil) and a piece of fruit in the morning, a salad with approx. 15 ingredients (tons of veggies, some organic chicken or tuna, drizzled in olive oil and b. vinegar) in the afternoon and a crockpot meal, grassfed burgers, or a stir fry in the evening.
+I drink water all day long, a black coffee a few times a week, and lots of tea.

 The more I learn, the more I challenge myself, the better I feel.
-Now, it’s pretty simple, doesn’t involve much thinking and my habits are very sustainable.
-I have been eating like this consistently for over 2 years and regularly push myself to improve these habits.
+Now, it’s pretty simple, it doesn’t involve much thinking, and my habits are very sustainable.
+I have been eating like this consistently for over 3.5 years, and I regularly push myself to improve these habits.

 How Do I Do It?
 Isn’t It Hard?